When Reality TV Stars Go Bad, Who?"s to Blame?

 Jon Cohn sees an increased Obama emphasis on cost-controls in healthcare reform.
 Ezra seconds:

-than a new process for health care cost reforms.
+The MedPAC changes under discussion are, in other words, nothing lessthan a new process for health care cost reforms.
 They empower experts

 who won't be intimidated by the intricacy of the issues and sidestep